Paula Díaz

-Paula Andrea Díaz Galione (born 28 January 1989) is a Uruguayan model and beauty pageant crowned Miss Uruguay 2008.
+Paula Andrea Díaz Galione (born 28 January 1989) is a Uruguayan model and beauty pageant titleholder crowned Miss Uruguay 2008.
 Díaz represented Uruguay at Miss Universe 2008.

 Upon winning the Miss Uruguay 2008 contest, she received US$10,000, a motorcycle, a ticket to Miami, jewelry and beauty treatments.
 In May, Diaz received a comprehensive preparation in Colombia for her participation in Miss Universe 2008.